 Introduction

+Students produce a portfolio of work to study particular themes relating to the work of a range of past and contemporary artists and photographers.
+Developing ideas through digital techniques and media, and using programmes such as Photoshop, form a major part of each assignment.
 Students will explore various approaches, demonstrating skills in composition, viewpoint and depth of field making appropriate use of colour, line, tone, texture, shape and form, in response to an idea, theme or brief.
 Students will need to explain and critically review their work, through written annotations, as this will form a crucial part of the assessment.

 - Portraiture

-- Still Life photography, (working from natural or manufactured objects).
+- Still Life photography, (working from natural or manufactured objects)

 - Documentary photography, photo journalism, narrative photography, reportage